FREE Express from $200

 *Note: Throughout this article the term ‘Jing Essence’ is used interchangeably with the term ‘Kidney Essence’.
 The name of particular organs are capitalised e.g. Kidney vs kidney, to represent the entire functional system the organ is involved in within the context of the Taoist and Chinese Medicine systems.
 The Kidney system in this instance represents the skeletal structure, reproductive organs, endocrine system and brain.

-Which Leads Me To - What Is SuperFeast Jing?
+Which Leads Me To - What Is SuperFeast JING?

 As we’ve explored above, Jing is the Chinese word for ‘Essence’ - specifically the Kidney Essence.
 In the ancient Daoist tradition, fatigue, weakness and hormonal imbalance were all considered to be a result of Jing depletion.
 Our nourishing JING blend has been intentionally crafted to nourish, restore and ignite the body’s Jing energy.
 To promote vitality, vibrancy and vigour.
 Without enough foundational energy or Jing Essence, the body is unable to heal or function at an optimal capacity.